Cleveland Way

 The path heads through the village of Osmotherley - and then passes Mouth Grace Priory (down a hill) and Lady's Chapel (a short walk off the path), before heading through Arncliffe Wood to Scarth Wood Moor.
 Here you get great views out over the trail ahead, before the path heads back into woods at Scarth Nick - after which the path passes by Swainby.

-This section includes 14.4 miles of walking on the Cleveland Way (or 23.5 miles for the full walk from Thirsk as in the writeup), with one and a half thousand feet of ascent (or two and half thousand from Thirsk).
+This section includes 14.4 miles of walking on the Cleveland Way - but 23.5 miles in total - with one and a half thousand feet of ascent on the trail (or two and half thousand from Thirsk).

 The Cleveland Way sits above Swainby and from here the path heads along the base of Limekiln Bank and then cuts across a field (usually with cows - friendly ones) to Huthwaite Green.There is then a climb up to Live Moor and then on round to Carlton Bank, before dropping to Lord Stones, where a number of Bronze Age burial mounds can be found.